 New West End Company has launched a new garden in London’s West End, which has been created in partnership with The Portman Estate, Wild West End, Marble Arch London BID, Baker Street Quarter Partnership and FM Conway.

 ‘New West End Garden’ was designed and produced by award-winning garden designer Kate Gould and was showcased at this year’s RHS Chelsea Flower Show.

 The garden has transformed a quiet street on The Portman Estate in Marylebone, by removing traffic to create a rich habitat for wildlife, improve air quality and provide a new, calm public space for people living, working and visiting London’s West End.
 Since its opening dwell time on the street has increased by 44%.

 Led by New West End Company together with Westminster City Council and Transport for London and supported by major Bond Street retailers and property owners, the project has completely transformed the public space across Old and New Bond Street, helping strengthen its position as the global centre of luxury retail.

-Delivered over an 18 month period, the works are due to be finished in time for the arrival of the Elizabeth line in autumn 2018.
+Delivered over an 18 month period, the works have been finished ahead of the arrival of the Elizabeth line in 2019.

 Oxford Street District Transformation